Chris Butler (musician): Early life and career

-Butler, who is of Italian and Hungarian ancestry, grew up in Akron, Moreland Hills, and Chagrin Falls, Ohio, and majored in sociology at Kent State University.
+Butler is of Italian and Hungarian ancestry.
+He grew up in Akron, Moreland Hills, and Chagrin Falls, Ohio, and majored in sociology at Kent State University.
 He was among a crowd of students fired on by the Ohio National Guard on May 4, 1970, and was a friend of Jeffrey Miller, one of the four students killed by Guardsmen.
+Butler had lent Miller his drum kit before the shootings.

 Butler was active in Kent, Ohio's 1970s music and art scene that also spawned The James Gang, Devo, and Chrissie Hynde of The Pretenders.
 He appeared in several films by KSU film professor Richard Myers and played guitar in the blues band City Lights with Jack Kidney.
 He followed Kidney into The Numbers Band, aka 15-60-75, founded by Jack's brother Robert Kidney, and played bass with them from 1975 to 1978.
-Butler was fired from the band for skipping a rehearsal to attend a photo session for his Waitresses band project, which were to be part of Stiff Records' "Akron: Shine On, America" compilation, which also included tracks by Tin Huey, Jane Aire & The Belvederes, Rachel Sweet, The Rubber City Rebels, The Bizarros and Chi-Pig.
+Butler was fired from the band for skipping a rehearsal to attend a photo session for his Waitresses band project, which were to be part of Stiff Records' Akron Compilation, which also included tracks by Tin Huey, Jane Aire and The Belvederes, Rachel Sweet, Rubber City Rebels, The Bizarros and Chi-Pig.

 1980s

 In 1983, Butler went to Denmark and produced the second album by the punk/art band Sort Sol.

-Starting to get work as a producer, Butler had two cars break down on the Long Island Expressway commuting daily to Water Music Studios in Hoboken, New Jersey, during the recording of Scruffy The Cat's "Tiny Days" album (1987), and Joan Osborne's "Relish" EP.
+Starting to get work as a producer, Butler commuted daily to Water Music Studios in Hoboken, New Jersey, during the recording of Scruffy The Cat's "Tiny Days" album (1987), and Joan Osborne's "Relish" EP (1995).
+He had two cars break down on the Long Island Expressway.

 To help songwriter Freedy Johnston get a contract with Bar None Records, Butler played drums with bassist Rich Grula.
 Butler later produced Johnston's 1989 album The Trouble Tree and played guitar on some of the album's tracks.